rewaaalaa7/titanic_solution/README.md

 The notebook is structured as follows:

 1- Data Exploration and Preparation:
-  -Loading the dataset
+- Loading the dataset
-  -Exploratory data analysis
+- Exploratory data analysis
-  -Handling missing values
+- Handling missing values
-  -Feature engineering
+- Feature engineering

 2- Data Preprocessing:
-  -Encoding categorical variables
+- Encoding categorical variables
-  -Splitting the data into training and testing sets 3- Model Building and Evaluation:
+- Splitting the data into training and testing sets

+3- Model Building and Evaluation:
-  -Decision Tree
+- Decision Tree
-  -K-Nearest Neighbors
+- K-Nearest Neighbors
-  -Support Vector Machines
+- Support Vector Machines
-  -Random Forest Classifier
+- Random Forest Classifier
-  -XGBoost Classifier
+- XGBoost Classifier

 4-Model evaluation and comparison

 # Dependencies
 The following dependencies are required to run the notebook:

 Python 3.x
-Jupyter Notebook
+- Jupyter Notebook
-NumPy
+- NumPy
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Scikit-learn
+- Scikit-learn
-XGBoost
+- XGBoost

 # Running the Notebook
 To run the notebook locally, follow these steps: